 The easiest way to let customers give you an atta boy for a great job is to have a link that you can send customers to after completing their painting project.

 Google My Business allows you to generate a shortened URL that leads right back to the “leave a review” portion of your GMB profile.
-There are also third-party options you can use such as Whitespark’s Google Review Link Generator.
+There are also third-party options you can use, such as Reviewflowz’s Free Google Review Link Generator.

 Of course, your painting service has to have a GMB profile setup to get the link, so make sure that you create one for your painting company as soon as possible.

 Your Google My Business profile is how you dominate in local search results.
 Some experts say that GMB is the most critical contributor to small business local SEO.

 Not only do potential customers take note of your company’s reviews, but search engines also do.
 More quality, positive reviews will signal search engines that you are an experienced painting contractor who values customer service and does a fantastic job.

 Other social media platforms such as Yelp and Angie’s List also provide you unique URLs to send past clients to leave you a review.
 We’re not saying that they aren’t necessary.
 They’re just not as crucial to your local SEO as your GMB.

 A properly optimized GMB profile is the easiest way to generate more leads locally for your painting business.